 A VIRUS FOR A LIFE TIME

-Like all dreams becoming reality, my first visit to this magical place was in July 1955 when I was 6 years old, at the time when the Grand Rex was called Rex.
+Like all dreams becoming reality, my first visit to this magical place was in July 1955 when I was 6 years old, at the time when the Grand Rex was called simply Rex.
 Upon arriving into this atmospheric theatre, I was breathless when my mother took me to the Mezzanine level (between the Foyer and the Balcony).
 We went to see the movie “The Racers" and before the movie started we saw the famous attraction "La Féérie des Eaux" (The Musical Fountain).
 I still remember it like it was yesterday and I was so impressed that I asked my mother to see it a second time and we did.
 From that moment, I was infected by the Cinematographic Virus and up to now, no cure has been found!

 JACQUES HAIK THE CREATOR OF THE REX (1893 - 1950)

 Born in Tunis in 1893, Jacques Haik was working during his youth as an accounting clerk.
 However, he grew passionate about Cinema, and his belief that it would continue to grow led him on this different path.
 In 1910, he introduced to France the short Charlie Chaplin movies.
-Chaplin then became known to the Parisians as ‘Charlot’.
+Chaplin later on became known to Parisians as ‘Charlot’.
 The success was immediate and twenty years later, in 1931, Jacques Haik bought a piece of land in Paris, on the Boulevard Poissoniere.
-The goal of Jacques Haik was to have a theatre dedicated to the 7th Art.
+The goal of monsieur Haik was to have a theatre dedicated to the 7th Art.
 On this street, the Rex was built.
 Auguste Breton was the architect and the interior design that was so atmospheric was done by John Eberson, who had done many similar theatres in the U.S.